 e. provide consultation with the advisory board (if one exists);

-f. prepare the annual report for presentation to the associate vice president for research;
+f. prepare the annual report for presentation to the appropriate administrator;

 g. prepare the self-study for the center or institute's periodic evaluation;

 h. be reviewed in accordance with the terms set forth in the charter of the center or institute.

 2. Centers and institutes may have advisory boards, as appropriate.